 - Serve warm with fruit and/or maple syrup.
 It will flatten after a few minutes.

 This gluten free Dutch baby recipe costs $1.77 to make, or $.88 per serving.
-Try this easy breakfast recipe on a busy morning.
+Try this easy breakfast or brunch recipe on a busy morning.